-a) physical harm, bodily injury, or assault;

-b) the infliction of fear of imminent physical harm, bodily injury, or assault; or

-- c) terroristic threats under Minn.
+- 1) physical harm, bodily injury, or assault; - 2) the infliction of fear of imminent physical harm, bodily injury or assault; or - 3) terroristic threats under Minn.
 Stat.§ 609.713 subd.
 1; criminal sexual conduct under Minn.
 Stat. § 609.342., Minn.
 Stat. § 609.343, Minn.
 Stat.§ 609.344, Minn.
 Stat.§ 609.345, Minn.
 Stat.§ 609.3451; or interference with an emergency call under Minn.
-Stat.§ 609.78 subd.
-2. - d) a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the Victim, committed by a person with whom the Victim shares a child in common, committed by a person who is cohabitating with or has cohabitated with the Victim as a spouse or intimate partner, committed by a person similarly situated to a spouse of the Victim under Minnesota domestic or family violence laws or committed by any other person against an adult or youth Victim who is protected from that person's acts under Minnesota law.
+Stat.§ 609.78 Subd.
+2. - a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the Victim, committed by a person with whom the Victim shares a child in common, committed by a person who is cohabitating with or has cohabitated with the Victim as a spouse or intimate partner, committed by a person similarly situated to a spouse of the Victim under Minnesota domestic or family violence laws or committed by any other person against an adult or youth Victim who is protected from that person's acts under Minnesota law.
 24 CFR § 5.2003 and Minn.
-Stat. § 518B.01. - 3.5 Involuntary Displacement: Occurs when a Victim has vacated or will have to vacate their housing unit because of Domestic Violence, Dating Violence, Sexual Assault or Stalking against the Victim. - 3.6 Perpetrator: A person who commits an act of Domestic Violence, Dating Violence, Sexual Assault or Stalking against a Victim.
-Except for Sexual Assault and Stalking, the Perpetrator and Victim must be current or former spouses or intimate partners, parent and child, persons with children in common, persons related by blood, persons who are residing in or have resided together, or persons in a significant romantic relationship. - 3.7 Sexual Assault: Any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the Victim lacks capacity to consent.
+Stat. § 518B.01. - E. IMMEDIATELY AVAILABLE UNIT: For the purposes of a VAWA Emergency Transfer, an immediately available unit means the first suitable, appropriate, and vacant unit that is available to transfer the victim into upon approval of the VAWA emergency transfer request. - F. INVOLUNTARY DISPLACEMENT: Occurs when a Victim has vacated or will have to vacate their housing unit because of Domestic Violence, Dating Violence, Sexual Assault or Stalking against the Victim. - G. PERPETRATOR: A person who commits an act of Domestic Violence, Dating Violence, Sexual Assault or Stalking against a Victim.
+Except for Sexual Assault and Stalking, the Perpetrator and Victim must be current or former spouses or intimate partners, parent and child, persons with children in common, persons related by blood, persons who are residing in or have resided together, or persons in a significant romantic relationship. - H. SEXUAL ASSAULT: Any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the Victim lacks capacity to consent.
 42 U.S.C. § 13925(a)(29).
 See Minn.
-Stat. §§ 609.342 to 609.3451. - 3.8 Stalking: Engaging in a course of conduct directed at a specific person which the Perpetrator knows or has reason to know would cause a reasonable person under the circumstances to: (1) feel frightened, threatened, oppressed, persecuted, or intimidated; (2) fear for the person's individual safety or the safety or others; or (3) suffer substantial emotional distress regardless of the relationship between the Perpetrator and the victim.
-24 CRF § 5.2003.
+Stat. §§ 609.342 to 609.3451. - STALKING: Engaging in a course of conduct directed at a specific person which the Perpetrator knows or has reason to know would cause a reasonable person under the circumstances to:

+feel frightened, threatened, oppressed, persecuted, or intimidated; fear for the person's individual safety or the safety or others; or suffer substantial emotional distress regardless of the relationship between the Perpetrator and the victim.
+CRF § 5.2003.

 Stalking is also defined in Minn.
-Stat. § 609.749. - 3.
-Victim: Is a tenant, applicant, Section 8 participant, and an Affiliated Individual of such persons and who is the Victim of Domestic Violence, Dating Violence, Sexual Assault or Stalking under this Policy and who has timely and completely completed the certification under 4.2 or as requested by MPHA.
+Stat. § 609.749. - J. VICTIM: Is a tenant, applicant, Section 8 participant, and an Affiliated Individual of such persons and who is the Victim of Domestic Violence, Dating Violence, Sexual Assault or

+Stalking under this Policy and who has timely and completely completed the certification under 4.F. or as requested by MPHA.